halsted/udacity_sensor_fusion_and_obect_tracking/README.md

 limit = chi2.ppf(params.gating_threshold, df=sensor.dim_meas)

 which increased the dof by 1 for each sensor.
 This solved my problem!!!
 I had tried changing other parameters without success.
 Once the bug was fixed, I got good results for Step 4, as shown above.
+I also uploaded an mp4 video showing my tracking results for Step 4.
+The tracking worked very well!

 ### Do you see any benefits in camera-lidar fusion compared to lidar-only tracking (in theory and in your concrete results)?